0xPolygonMiden/miden-vm/docs/src/design/chiplets/memory.md

 s_1 \cdot (v_i' - v_i) = 0 \text{ for } i \in \{0, 1, 2, 3\} \text{ | degree} = 2
 $$

-#### Memory row value
+#### Chiplets bus constraints
-Communication between the memory chiplet and the stack is accomplished via the chiplet bus $b_{chip}$.
+Communication between the memory chiplet and the stack is accomplished via the chiplets bus $b_{chip}$.
 To respond to memory access requests from the stack, we need to divide the current value in $b_{chip}$ by the value representing a row in the memory table.
 This value can be computed as follows:

 $$
 v_{mem} = \alpha_0 + \alpha_1 \cdot op_{mem} + \alpha_2 \cdot c + \alpha_3 \cdot a + \alpha_4 \cdot i + \sum_{j=0}^3(\alpha_{j + 5} \cdot v_j)